fahd209/E-commerce/README.md

 In this screen once the user provides all the information needed to create an account an api GET Request "/register" will be sent to server in the authenticationController with a method register.
 The method will request for registerDto(data transger object) body.
-A new user will be created with the user name, password, and it will check if the password is confirmed correctly.
+A new user will be created with the username, password, and it will check if the password is confirmed correctly.
 The password will be saved in the database as a hash.
 Down below is a code for the register api.

 ```java
 @ResponseStatus(HttpStatus.CREATED)